vlakarados/ReRouter/README.md

 # ReRouter

-Routing and middleware built on FastRoute
+## Description
+ReRoute is a router allowing you to tie different actions to corresponding URL's, it's built over and complements the fantastic FastRoute - a blazing fast router.
+What differs ReRoute from others is the clean structure of your route definitions as well as some other features (see below).

+Setting up ReRoute is a piece of cake, see docs below as well as the example application.

-Really early alpha - unstable, unsecure, just as the one you'd like to use, have fun!
+*Really early alpha - unstable, unsecure, just as the one you'd like to use, have fun!*

-## Installation

 ## Features

 #### Route groups
-+ Share common middleware across multiple routes.
++ Share settings across routes
-+ Prefix the pattern for multiple routes, such as `/admin` or `/api` or anything else.
++ Prefix patterns of routes in group

 #### Route patterns
 + Readable route pattern arguments: `/user/{userId:numeric}/profile` or `/user/{username:alpha}`